 Yes.
 Custom Holdings will continue to be supported in WorldShare Interlibrary Loan.
 The Custom Holdings groups you have created in the WorldCat Services Administrative module will remain available for your use in WorldShare Interlibrary Loan, and can be used to customize your holdings display.

-On July 1, 2013 all Clio users must be using Clio version 6.7.1 or higher in order to maintain interaction with OCLC resource sharing as part of their ILL workflows.
-All libraries currently using versions lower than 6.7.1 must upgrade by June 30, 2013 for uninterrupted access to this functionality.
+All Clio users were required to use Clio version 6.7.1 or higher by July 8, 2013 in order to maintain interaction with OCLC resource sharing as part of their ILL workflows.

 Yes, ISO ILL is supported and we will continue to support it for as long as ISO ILL is recognized standard in the library industry.
 WorldCat Navigator and VDX will continue to use ISO ILL to integrate with WorldShare Interlibrary Loan.